RedisLabs/redislabs-docs/content/modules/add-module-to-database.md

 ---
 Modules add additional functionality to your databases for specific use cases.
-You can add modules to the database when you create the database or after the database is already created.
+You can add modules to the database when you create the database.

 ## Add modules to a database